 Governor Lamont has issued an Executive Order providing property tax relief for taxpayers and businesses affected by the COVID19 pandemic.
 Our Board of Selectmen has voted to participate in the tax deferment program with application.
 The tax deferment program delays the last day to pay real estate, personal property and motor vehicle taxes for eligible taxpayers.
 If you are eligible, taxes that are due on January 1, 2021 with a last day to pay of February 1, 2021 will be deferred to a last day to pay of April 1, 2021.

 To be eligible for tax deferment, you must attest to a 20% reduction in household income resulting from being furloughed without pay, a significant reduction in hours or loss of employment since April 1, 2020.
 Businesses and Non-Profits must attest to 30% reduction in income.

-This deferral is only for the July 1, 2020 installment only.
-It does not extend to the January 1, 2021 installment.
-You will still be responsible for paying your second installment on time.
-It does not apply to already delinquent taxes for prior fiscal years.
+- This deferral is only for the January 1, 2021 installment only.
+It does not extend to the July 1, 2021 installment.
+It does not apply to already delinquent taxes.

 - All real estate, personal property and motor vehicles must be listed in order to receive the deferral.
 Do not assume the deferral will automatically apply to all of your real estate, personal property or motor vehicles.
 Items not listed will not be eligible for deferral.